Denise Huxtable: Creation and writing

 Comedian Bill Cosby became interested in developing The Cosby Show partially because he was unimpressed with popular family sitcoms airing at the time, some of which often depicted children talking back to and disrespecting their parents without suffering serious consequences.
 Cosby intended for The Cosby Shows children to remain intelligent while emphasizing that "their parents were always smarter and—most importantly—in charge."
 Denise was intended to be the eldest of the Huxtable family's four children.
-However, Cosby also wanted the show to feature a character who was an example of parents Cliff and Clair having already successfully raised a college-educated child, hence the writers introduced eldest sibling Sondra, a Princeton University student, in the second episode, while Denise was relegated to the role of the Huxtable's second eldest child instead.
+However, Cosby also wanted the show to feature a character who was an example of parents Cliff and Clair having already successfully raised a college-educated child, hence the writers introduced eldest sibling Sondra, a Princeton University student, in the second episode, while Denise was relegated to the role of the Huxtables' second eldest child instead.
 Cosby himself is the father of five children, four daughters and one son, much like his character Cliff.
 All five Huxtable children are based on Cosby's own; Denise in particular was based on the creator's daughter Erinn, who was approximately Denise's same age when the series began in 1984.

 According to Cosby: His Life and Times author Mark Whitaker, Cosby conceived Denise as a "hip, fashion-conscious, and a bit flaky" character.
 Early storylines included Denise fighting with younger sister Vanessa over the latter borrowing her sweater without permission, getting her braces removed, announcing her decision to attend college away from home, promising younger brother Theo that she is capable of sewing him a replica of an expensive designer shirt he had purchased, and tricking her parents into believing she had spent a night at a male friend's house to prove a point about their parenting style.
 An episode entitled "Jitterbug Break" was written to explore Cosby's interest in the ways in which different generations dance.
 When Denise's parents deny her permission to attend a concert, some of her friends are invited into their living room which has been converted into a dance floor by rearranging some of the furniture, allowing them room to break dance.
 They are eventually joined by a pair of Cliff and Clair's swing dancing friends, and a dance battle ensues between the younger and older dancers.
 In one of the show's more serious episodes, Denise struggles with the revelation that a teenage friend of hers is pregnant.
 Several episodes revolving around Denise explore her boyfriends and dating life.